vguillet/-CS4240-WAMDA_reproduction/README.md

 A total of four different layer sets are required for the WAMDA model, and are structured as follow:

 **Source feature extractor: F_S_i**
 The F_S_i architecture remains the same as in the pre-adaptation phase.
-The source-specific weights obtained from the pre-adaptation phase are used here and the layer set is kept frozen throughout the WAMDA traing process.
+The source-specific weights obtained from the pre-adaptation phase are used here and the layer set is kept frozen throughout the WAMDA training process.

 **E_S_i architecture:**
 -  Linear FC (f_dim, 1024) + BatchNorm + ELU